rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/assets/icon/modify

    Doing a PATCH on the asset icon endpoint will refresh the icon of the given asset.
-   First, the cache of the icon of the given asset is deleted and then requeried from CoinGecko and saved to the filesystem.
+   First, the cache of the icon of the given asset is deleted and then required from CoinGecko and saved to the filesystem.

    **Example Request**: